 When comparing 3D printed optical element performance for both brightfield and fluorescence imaging, we observe similar artefacts and aberrations in both the USAF target images in brightfield, and the Hosta stomata cell images in fluorescence illumination conditions.
 So far, 3D printed optics literature has shown resolution target imaging and beam shaping results with comparable resolutions and uniformity to the imaging shown in this work.
 However, shown for the first time is the application of these manufacturing methods to biological specimen imaging with sub-cellular resolution, drawing attention to the potential for blood smear imaging and therefor low-cost diagnoses of blood diseases and field diagnostics.
+When comparing USAF target results using our 3D printed lens approach to other published research, our technique is comparable to other documented spin-coating post-processing approaches regarding resolution and contrast [15].
+However, comparing our result to other optical additive manufacturing processing approaches, we can see that lens molding may offer superior resolution to spin-coating [15].
 The low-cost manufacturing method provides ample opportunity for lens combinations as well as custom optics geometries and prescriptions.
-However, with each 3D printed lens added into the collection arm of the microscope, the contrast and resolution of the imaging system depletes as shown in brightfield (Fig.6) and fluorescence imaging (Fig.7).
+However, with each 3D printed lens added into the collection arm of the microscope, the contrast and resolution of the imaging system depletes as shown in brightfield (Fig. 6) and fluorescence imaging (Fig. 7).